trypear/pear-landing-page/README.md

 cd pear-landing-page
 ```

-3. Create a new Branch
+3. Create a new branch

 ```
 git checkout -b my-new-branch